ahmadrezaM97/notes/notes/En/vocabulary/new words.md

 Tags:
 ____

+1. ruminate
+	1. verb
+		1. (formal) to think carefully and deeply about something
+		2. ruminate on/over
+			3. he sat alone, ruminating on the injustice of the world
+		3.
-1. advers
+2. advers
 	1. adj
 	2. no good or favorable
 	3. they fear it could have an adverse effect on global financial markets.
 	4.
-2. adversity
+3. adversity
-3. quest
+4. quest
 	1. noun
 		1. a long search for something that is difficult to find
 		2. quest for